jsonfm/remio-mcu/README.md

-## REMIO MOCKUP TEMPLATE ⭐️
+### 🌏🧪 Remio Mockup Template
-This is a python remio mockup template, structured to be used as experiment of a remote lab.
+This is a python template for making experiment with `remio` library.
+It gives to you a project structure, a some utils for developing quickly remote laboratory projects.

-## GUI
+### 🎨 GUI
-This project was made with PyQt5:
+The project includes a simple GUI made with `PyQt5`.
+It looks as follows:
 <img src="./docs/gui.png" style="margin: 1rem 0;">

+You could edit it according to your needs.
+I recommed to you use `QtDesigner` program which simplifies the GUI creation proccess.

-## Communications Schema
+### 💬 Communications Schema
-The present project uses socketio for remote control.
+The project uses a simple mechanism to establish bidirectional communications in real time, using the `socketio` protocol/library.
 <img src="./docs/communications.png" style="margin: 1rem 0;">

-## Structure
+### 🗂️ Structure
+Some folders were created to help you structure the project:
 ```
 .
 ├── arduino